PyWavelets/pywt/doc/source/regression/wavelet.md

 ## Wavelet properties

-But what can we do with {class}`Wavelet` objects?
+But what can we do with `Wavelet` objects?
 Well, they carry some interesting pieces of information.

-First, let's try printing a {class}`Wavelet` object that we used earlier.
+First, let's try printing a `Wavelet` object that we used earlier.
 This shows a brief information about its name, its family name and some properties like orthogonality and symmetry.